tijko/IO-Mon/README.md

 Or grab a copy from source @http://code.google.com/p/psutil/.

-Since IO-Mon is a service on the system-bus you will need to put the org.iomonitor.conf file in your /etc/dbus-1/system.d/ directory.
+Since IO-Mon is a service on the system-bus you will need to put the org.iomonitor.conf file in your /etc/dbus-1/system.d/ directory to provide the proper security credentials.